Princeton Bauhaus Modern

 Another surviving example of International Style mid-century residential design in Princeton is the Solotrovsky house, designed by architect Otto Kolb, a young Swiss architectural apprentice who was drawn to the Bauhaus and its ideology.
 Post-war, he was invited to Chicago by Serge Chermayeff to teach at the Institute of Design which later became the Illinois Institute of Technology, headed by Mies van der Rohe after the war.
 At this New Bauhaus, International Style architecture was Kolb’s passion.
-The ideology of Gesamtkunstwerk (total environments) encompassed architecture integrated with lighting, furniture, and accessories.
+The ideology of Gesamtkunstwerk (total environments) encompassed architecture integrated with lighting (some instances of Architectural lighting could be found online), furniture, and accessories.

 Commissioned in 1948 and completed in 1952 for Morris Solotrovsky, a European pharmaceutical research doctor and professor at Rutgers who was introduced to Otto Kolb through his circle of European colleagues, the Solotrovsky House demonstrates early principles of sustainability with integration of radiant heat and large overhangs for solar control, simplified constructions, planar and simple materials such as brick, wood and plaster.
 Innovative technologies included a dual living room-kitchen fireplace, recycled brick and expressed exterior columns.
 The 1949 design pushed technology and included floor-to-ceiling-height glass windows, eliminating the perception of a barrier from interior to exterior.
 Additional innovative technologies included complementing the design of the large glass windows by creating continuous walls of cabinetry with operable venting to allow for exterior air flow.